 Things to do in Jeju Island – conclusion

-Jeju is the island worth exploring both above and underground
+Jeju is an island worth exploring both above and underground

 The volcanic history of Korean Hawaii determined the best assets of Jeju Island tourism.
 Jeju is famous for its highest mountain peak, lava tubes, beaches, and waterfalls.
 They attract visitors to explore the island both above and underground!

 With the well-maintained and widespread system of Olle trails, the Jeju Island landscape is a hikers’ paradise!
 For more walking opportunities and other Jeju Island activities, there are numerous unique parks and gardens to get lost in!

 Exploring this extraordinary natural and cultural heritage is a must-do in Jeju, especially for romantic couples and newlyweds on their honeymoon.
 Jeju attractions brand it as an island of love and lava, which makes it, pun intended, the hottest Korean tourist destination!